Setting-up your Dev Environment

 3. Install dependencies

-Using your console,
+Using your console, run

 npm install or

 yarn install as we've configs for both.
-This process will install a local copy of webpack2 and a handful of small support scripts.
+This process will install a local copy of webpack and a handful of small support scripts.
 Note that Yarn on Windows seems to have issues making some packages global, so stick with npm if this is the case.

 Making sure you've got both repos checked out, and at the same directory level in your filesystem, issue the command

-webpack from within the v3 folder.
+webpack.
 If you can't issue the command then webpack may need installing globally.
 You should see the following output (truncated for brevity):

 and at the end, after all the files have been packed:

 If there are any errors in the code they'll be flagged during the build process.